tikv/grpc-rs/README.md

 ### Feature `secure`

 `secure` feature enables support for TLS encryption and some authentication mechanism.
-When you do not need it, for example when working in intranet, you can disable it using the following configuration:
+When you do not need it, for example when working in intranet, you can disable it by using the following configuration:
 ```
 [dependencies]
 grpcio = { version = "0.2", default-features = false, features = ["protobuf-codec"] }